Feerdus95/part12-containers-applications/README.md

 ## Development

-- Backend runs on port 3000
+- Nginx reverse proxy runs on port 80
+- Backend API is available at /api
+- Frontend is served from the root path
-- MongoDB is available on port 3456
+- MongoDB is available on port 27017
 - Redis runs on port 6379
+- Health check endpoint at /health

 ## Resources